kwchurch/Benchmarking_past_present_future/README.md

    <h2>Draft Schedule</h2>

-All talks will be pre-recorded in advance, and posted by the end of July.
+All talks (invited and submitted) will be pre-recorded in advance, and posted by the end of July.

 In addition, there will be 5 Q&A sessions via Zoom in a single plenary session.
 It is hoped that most speakers (and the